-It may seem like a long time ago now but I can remember a day when Nicolas Cage was an Oscar-winning actor and, for a brief moment, a box office action hero.
-Since the ill-advised The Wicker Man remake, Cage has become an Internet meme sensation and B-movie star, the latter of these roles he seems to have openly embraced.
+It may seem like a long time ago but, once upon a time, Nicolas Cage was an Oscar-winning actor.
+And for a brief moment in time, Cage was a bankable box office action hero.
+Yet since the ill-advised The Wicker Man remake, Cage has become better known for being an Internet meme sensation and B-movie star, the latter of these roles he seems to have openly embraced.
 Recently though Cage seems to have had some limited success in his role choices, gaining some positive buzz for low-budget exploitation films, Mandy and the recently released Mom and Dad.
 Co-starting Selma Blair and directed by Brian Taylor, half of the directing duo (Neveldine/Taylor) responsible for the Crank films and one of the Ghost Rider films, Mom and Dad was recently released on Apple Movies and Google Play.
 A jet black horror comedy, Mom and Dad’s premise of parents driven to murder their children was well-suited to the particular talents of Cage and Taylor.

 From its opening credits, Mom and Dad evokes the spirit of low-budget 1970s exploitation and made-for-television films.
 Cage and Selma Blair are Brent and Kendall Ryan, unhappy middle-aged parents, with a teenage daughter and young son.
 They both seem resentful of the constraints and missed opportunities that parenthood has placed on their lives.
 However, when a strange signal is inadvertently broadcast through household televisions and phones, parents are suddenly compelled to murder their own children and the Ryan children find themselves locked in their basement fighting to escape their own ‘Mom and Dad’.